 In the early phase of rehab, a therapist may elect to challenge a patient with one task at a time.
-However, most of the activities done by individuals in everyday life occur with two or more tasks performed at once.
+However, most functional activities in everyday life occur with two or more tasks performed at once.
+Individuals with neurologic disorders, advanced age, muscle weakness, or cardiopulmonary compromise commonly have deficits in their ability to perform motor and cognitive dual-tasks.
 Dual-task (DT) training is defined as working on one task while simultaneously working on additional tasks (cognitive or motor).
-Individuals with neurologic disorders commonly have deficits in their ability to perform motor and cognitive dual-tasks.
+DT training has been shown to offer the following therapeutic benefits:

 OmniCycle® can be used for upper or lower extremity cycling therapeutic exercise

-•Use biofeedback programs (i.e., soccer, bar graph, porcupine, symmetry road) to engage cognition and problem-solving.
+•Use biofeedback programs (i.e., Soccer, Bar Graph, Porcupine, Symmetry Road) to engage cognition and problem-solving.

 OmniStand® provides dynamic support and can be used for ankle, hip, and stepping balance responses

 • Instruct the individual to sing a song (cognitive) while marching (motor) in rhythm with the tune.

 • Have individual operate a cellphone or tablet (cognitive) while performing standing balance (motor).